 INTRODUCTION Learning & Personality

 It is very possible to change how well kids do at school.
-And surprise surprise – very little of the treatment plan even considers trying to teach them anymore or any more intensively.
+And surprise surprise – very little of the treatment plan even considers trying to teach them any more or any more intensively.

 Children do badly at school because they have problems.
-These problems are based on events occurring within their bodies, their bodies being organic biomechanical machines which very slavishly follow the laws of cause and effect- molecular cause and effect.
+These problems are based on events occurring within their bodies, their bodies being organic molecular based biomechanical machines which very slavishly follow the laws of cause and effect- molecular cause and effect.
 In short, you do badly at school because there is something wrong with you.
-And if you know what you are doing, you can substantially change the outcome of the school experience by changing what is going wrong on the person – most especially in the brain of the person.
+And if you know what you are doing, you can substantially change the outcome of the school experience by changing what is going wrong in the person – most especially in the brain of the person.

 New Ideas like Paill Spectrum always take a long time to gain acceptance.

 Goo : I remember you telling me how you have seen children on very basic treatments go from the bottom of the class to the top of the class over 2 years.